 Many members of the Prairie Band Potawatomi Nation attended the banquet including members of the Tribal Council, We-Ta-Se American Legion Post #410, Our Lady of the Snows Church and several other individuals from the community and surrounding area.

 During the banquet a power-point presentation about Hale was featured before he was formally recognized.
 Interviews with Jim Potter, Tribal Secretary, Cathleen Reed, longtime neighbor and friend, and Laura Thackery from Our Lady of the Snows Church, were included in the power-point presentation.
 Following that, Reed and family member Jerry Tuckwin spoke on Hale’s behalf and then the PBPN Tribal Council came forth and presented Hale with a Pendleton blanket.
 Hale then spoke at the podium and gave his thanks.

 Hale was honored for his contributions to promoting the Prairie Band Potawatomi Nation and his past work as a military veteran who helped found the We-Ta-Se American Legion Post #410 in 1985.
 We-Ta-Se, which means “one who is brave” in the Potawatomi language, is one of the oldest American Indian American Legion posts in the country.
-In addition, Hale was instrumental in the construction of a building on the reservation named We-Ta-Se that is staffed with two full-time veterans who assists other tribal veterans and their families.
+In addition, Hale was instrumental in the construction of a building on the common land named We-Ta-Se that is staffed with two full-time veterans who assists other tribal veterans and their families.
 For many years, Hale was on the We-Ta-Se staff and also served as an elected officer within Post #410.
 He is still active in the organization that includes approximately 80 members.

 In 1942, after the boys became teenagers, they left Kansas to attend Chilocco Indian School in Oklahoma until the 11th grade.
 Following that, they returned to Kansas and both graduated from Circleville High School in 1948.